IVF and Donor Egg Costs

 Infertility loans are a great option to consider when financing your path to parenthood.
 We’re all about making the family-building process — especially via egg donation — more accessible.
 Through our platform, we’re able to reduce costs for intended parents and help make sure donors aren’t put between a rock and a hard place.

 How do we do it?
-With Family by Co, all of the egg donors on our platform give half of their eggs retrieved to intended parents, just like you, and freeze the other half for themselves for free to preserve some of their own fertility for the future.
+With Cofertility, all of the egg donors on our platform give half of their eggs retrieved to intended parents, just like you, and freeze the other half for themselves for free to preserve some of their own fertility for the future.
 This way, they’re able to give a life-changing gift, but also consider their own ambitions and lifestyle choices.
 We feel this is significantly more ethical than other donation options out there, and our intended parents love the transparent nature of our platform.

 We’re thrilled to continue our mission to make egg donation a more accessible family-building option, while providing an empowering opportunity for women who want to preserve some of their reproductive future.